neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

     on RPI4 it should be the same to export these two variables: MESA_GL_VERSION_OVERRIDE=3.3 and MESA_GLSL_VERSION_OVERRIDE=330 on two different lines.

-3. Reboot for now, not required. check that box64 and box86 launch from terminal after that.
+3. Reboot for now, not required but just to get the /etc/environment env vars working.

 4. **Note:** if you install wine (arm64 or armhf) and winetricks with apt, remove them, wine ARM will not be usefull for mostly anything here since they arent that much arm64 windows apps, not even legally accesible outside windows on ARM most probably.